WicopeeDot/mingeban2/README.md

 # What's to come

-An in-game panel to work with commands, to be easily added, and the whole addon.
+An in-game panel to work with commands, and the whole addon.
+Easily implementable commands.
+Scoreboard interactivity.
+Context menu options to interact with players.
 Rank system with levels and special root modes.

-God damn I've been raping this repo.
-This should nail it.